Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 <!-- A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well. -->

-    checkmk_agent_version: "2.1.0p1"
+    checkmk_agent_version: "2.1.0p13"

 The Checkmk version of your site.

     checkmk_agent_edition: cre

 The edition you are using.
-Valid values are `cre` and `cee`.
+Valid values are `cre`, `cfe`, `cee` and `cme`.
-Note, that `cee` is not implemented yet.
+- `cre`: Raw Edition, fully open source.
+- `cfe`: Free Edition, enterprise features, but limited hosts.
+- `cee`: Enterprise Edition, full enterprise features.
+- `cme`: Managed Edition, for service providers.

+For details about the editions see: https://checkmk.com/product/editions

     checkmk_agent_protocol: http